pasindu-pr/codex-test/my-chat-app/README.md

 - `src/components/MessageBubble.tsx` – styled message bubble.
 - `src/components/ChatInput.tsx` – input field and send button.

-Tailwind and shadcn/ui are configured through `tailwind.config.ts` and imported in `index.css`.
+Tailwind and shadcn-ui-react are configured through `tailwind.config.ts`.
+Global styles from the library are imported in `main.tsx` via `shadcn-ui-react/dist/style.css`.

 Each chat message has a unique ID generated with the `uuid` package.